Karthick06-28/House-Price/README.md

 # House-Price
-#importin panda and numpy from python
+# Importing pandas and numpy from python
 import pandas as pd
 import numpy as np
 from sklearn.model_selection